 Chiesa di San Maurizio al Monastero Maggiore

-Dating back to the 16th century, this historic gallery of art hosts masterpieces from the famous artists such as, Simone Peterzano, Boltraffio, and Bernardino Luini and his sons Evangelista, Aurielo, and Giovan Pietro.
+Dating back to the 16th century, this historic gallery of art hosts masterpieces from famous artists such as Simone Peterzano, Boltraffio, and Bernardino Luini and his sons Evangelista, Aurelio, and Giovan Pietro.

 San Siro Stadium

-With a capacity of more than 80,000 seats this stadium is one of the largest and most favorite soccer stadiums in the whole Europe.
-San Siro was opened in 1926, and renovated several times during its history of around a hundred years.
+With a capacity of more than 80,000 seats, this stadium is one of the largest and most favorite soccer stadiums in the whole of Europe.
+San Siro was opened in 1926 and renovated several times during its history of around a hundred years.

 Apart from history and sport values it has, San Siro is a masterpiece of architecture and is known as one of the top tourist attractions in Milan.
-With unique style of the construction, it is a hilarious building that will charm everyone in the very first sight.
+With a unique style of construction, it is a hilarious building that will charm everyone at the very first sight.

-Even if you are not a fan of the AC Milan and Internazionle, you can have a great time here, especially if you book the tour which is being operated in the stadium.
-In this tour you will have the chance to enter some areas in the areas that are usually inaccessible, such as the changing rooms and champion tunnel.
+Even if you are not a fan of AC Milan and Internazionale, you can have a great time here, especially if you book the tour which is being operated in the stadium.
+In this tour, you will have the chance to enter some areas in the areas that are usually inaccessible, such as the changing rooms and champion tunnel.

 San Siro owns a museum as well.
-This museum home some fabulous items related to the soccer history, especially the ones related to the Milan’s teams.
+This museum home some fabulous items related to soccer history, especially the ones related to Milan’s teams.

 Located in a palazzo in the Brera district of the city, this place is a major public museum of Milan.
-Brera neighborhood is a fabulous region in the Milan with romantic atmosphere and cobble stone covered streets.
-This area of the city homes many of art galleries and design spaces, and of course Pianacoteca di Brera is a gem in this region.
+Brera neighborhood is a fabulous region in the Milan with a romantic atmosphere and cobblestone covered streets.
+This area of the city homes many art galleries and design spaces, and of course Pinacoteca di Brera is a gem in this region.

-Originally used as an art gallery brought back from French armies conquests, Pianacoteca di Brera is now a famous art gallery where you can enjoy paintings from different artists, especially the ones created by the artists of Venice and Lombardi.
-Pianacoteca di Brera is one of the top tourist attractions in Milan that you should try your best to pay a visit to it.
+Originally used as an art gallery brought back from French armies conquests, Pinacoteca di Brera is now a famous art gallery where you can enjoy paintings from different artists, especially the ones created by the artists of Venice and Lombardi.
+Pinacoteca di Brera is one of the top tourist attractions in Milan that you should try your best to pay a visit to it.

 With a huge collection of modern arts, you can pay a visit to some masterpieces of great painters such as Bellini, Caravaggio, Severini, and Boccioni.

-The most important artworks that made Pianacoteca di Brera a must see are The Marriage of the Virgin, a masterpiece of Raphael created in 1504, and The Kiss, painted by the famous Franceso Hayez in 1859.
+The most important artworks that made Pinacoteca di Brera a must-see are The Marriage of the Virgin, a masterpiece of Raphael created in 1504, and The Kiss, painted by the famous Franceso Hayez in 1859.